 Day 6 Monday Jeep tour / Safed / Golan Heights / Tel-Hai / Galilee

 Drive to Safed, one of the four holy cities in Israel and the center of the Kabbalah movement.
-Visit the Caro and Ari synagogues.
+Visit the Caro and Ari synagogues steeped in history.
 Stroll through the narrow alleyways and visit the picturesque Artist Quarter.
 Next, enjoy a Jeep tour at the foot of the Golan.
 Continue to the Golan Heights.
-Stop at the Gadot overlook, the memorial for the fallen of the Golan located over former Syrian bunkers.
+Stop at the Gadot Overlook, the memorial for the fallen of the Golan located over former Syrian bunkers.
 View the monument built in honor of the Alexandroni Brigade.
 Proceed for a magnificent observation point over the city of Quneitra and the Syrian territory.
 Drive to Tel-Hai and see the Roaring Lion Monument and learn about the heroic battle of Joseph Trumpeldor and his comrades in 1920.

 Overnight at a Kibbutz guesthouse.
 B/D

 Day 7 Tuesday Tiberias / Beit She’an / Beit Alpha / Gan HaShlosha / Jerusalem

 Drive to Tiberias to visit Rambam’s Grave.
 Continue through the Jordan valley to Beit She’an known as “Scythopolis” and see the fascinating excavated remains from Roman and Byzantine periods.
 Stop at Beit Alpha to admire the beautiful mosaic floor of a synagogue discovered in 1929.
 Visit Gan HaShlosha National Park and enjoy the warm spring water pools and waterfalls.
 Continue via the Jordan Valley to Jerusalem.
 Stop at Mount Scopus to recite the Shehecheyanu blessing as you enter the city.

 Overnight Jerusalem.
 B